makersacademy/airport_challenge/README.md

 Three objects and associated tests have been created: Airport, Plane, and Weather.

+## How to Install
+Clone this repo to your local machine.

 ## Get Started
 In the project folder, run `./lib/airport`